Xan1237/fitcheck/tasks.md

     12) for create profile, Gender should be a checkable box not a typing input box
     13) edit profile doest work cause username foreign key confict not a rly hard fix
     14) pfp across wensite on comments ect.. just better support
+    15) connect the contact us page to a button so users can access it

 Things that need fixing